walter-a-jablonowski/simple-nutrition-counter/README.md

 Mission
 ----------------------------------------------------------

+Before one tunes his projects, he should always improve his primary tool first, which is the brain.
+This requires a constant time invest on a daily basis.
+Improving the brain will have a positive effect on all following activities (multiplier).

 There are at least ~43 vitamins, minerals, fatty acids, amino acids...
-Most people eat similar food every day.
-It is likely that one is deficient in more than one substance, just because there are so many.
+It is likely that one is deficient in more than one substance.
+Also, if foods change from time to time, deficiencies might change.
 Well known samples of deficiencies: Vitamin D, Omega 3, Zinc...

-All nutrients are needed for something.
-Being able to have perfect supply on a daily basis may make a big difference for general health and brain function.
+All nutrients are needed for something, e.g. the activity of neurons.
+If it's missing the brain works less good.
+Thus, improving the supply may make a big difference for general health and brain function.

 ```
                                                 Special supplements  Powerful methods, AI, tools